matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

       ethNetwork: "sepolia", // The Ethereum Web3 RPC URL, or the identifier of the network (e.g. `mainnet` or `sepolia`)
       zksync: true,
       // ADDITON
-      forceDeploy: true // Specify is deploy proccess will use cache mechanism or it will force deploy of the contracts }
+      forceDeploy: true // Specify is deploy process will use cache mechanism or it will force deploy of the contracts }
   },
 }